NERC CIP: A Deeper Dive

 This course will provide a deep fundamental understanding of the NERC CIP standards including a history of their development, an understanding of the present standards, and a view of what is coming in future standard development.
 The course will also provide a detailed overview of each standard, its fundamental purpose, and the intent of each requirement.

-- Review the background for the NERC Critical Infrastructure Standards and discuss major recent revisions
+- Review the background for the NERC Critical Infrastructure Protection Standards (CIP) and discuss major recent revisions

-- Review the scope and purpose of the NERC Critical Infrastructure Protection (CIP) Standards
+- Review the scope and purpose of the NERC CIP Standards

-- Examine the NERC CIP requirements: Current version and upcoming revisions
+- Examine the NERC CIP requirements in detail

 - Explain how violations are determined and identify which CIP standards are the most violated and why